AleksaMCode/Preferred-Network-List-Sniffer/README.md

 ## Architecture

 <p align="justify">This project uses Event-Driven architecture (EDA) which is designed atop of message-driven architectures.
-While this project uses a centralized solution (everything is ran from RPi),  due to loosely coupled components as a result of usage of EDA, it is possible to create a decentralized solution if needed.
+While this project uses a centralized solution (everything is run from the RPi), due to loosely coupled components as a result of usage of EDA, it is possible to create a decentralized solution if needed.
 PNLS consists of event publisher (sniffer), event consumer (web application) and event channel.
 Here, the event channel is implemented as Message-Oriented Middleware (MOM).</p>

 <p align="center">
 <img